 Whole30 Almond Milk

-Add almonds, fresh water, date, vanilla bean + spices in blender.
+- Add almonds, filtered water, vanilla bean + spices in blender.

-Strain in a nut milk bag (linked below), squeezing as much milk out of the pulp as possible.
+- Strain in a nut milk bag (linked above), squeezing as much milk out of the pulp as possible.

 You can get the nutrition facts for this recipe here.